maxmind/libmaxminddb/README.md

 This code is known to work with GCC 4.4+ and clang 3.2+.
-It should also work on any other compiler that supports C99, POSIX 2011.11, and the -fms-extensions flag.
+It should also work on any other compiler that supports C99, POSIX 2011.11, and the `-fms-extensions flag`.
 The latter is needed to allow an anonymous union in a struct.

 To install this code, run the following commands: